gsarti/parallel-computing/Assignments/ex06/README.md

 * Launch the script using `qsub -q gpu -l nodes=1:ppn=20,walltime=0:10:00 ex06/ex6.sh`.

-* Bandwidth and execution times are will be contained in the generated file `results.txt` inside the same folder.
+* Bandwidth and execution times are will be contained in the generated file `ex6.sh.o*`.

-By exploiting the blocking for cache mechanism inside the GPU, we are able to double the bandwidth for the original matrix transposition performed with a naive implementation in CUDA.